LucidtechAI/las-docs/introduction/documents.md

 # *Documents*

- - A *Document* can be a .pdf, .jpeg or a .png file along with some meta information.
+ - A *Document* can be a .pdf or a .jpeg file along with some meta information.

 Lucidtech delivers services that helps you control and automate the flow of your documents, and a *Document* is therefore an important concept, and in this